proroklab/VectorizedMultiAgentSimulator/README.md

     agent_index_focus=4, # If None keep all agents in camera, else focus camera on specific agent index=0, # Index of batched environment to render
     visualize_when_rgb: bool = False, # Also run human visualization when mode=="rgb_array"
+    plot_position_function=None, # A function to plot under the rendering.
+This function takes the position (x,y) as input and outputs a transparency alpha value.
+This can be used to visualize a value function.
 )
 ```

+You can also change the viewer size, zoom, and enable a background rendered grid by changing these inherited attributes in the scenario `make_world` function.

 |                                                                    Gif                                                                    |                             Agent focus                             |
 |:-----------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------:|